PvPClt/project/album_en.md

 — Gladly, Your Honor.
 I was born an ordinary Petersburg kid — an average C student.
 And through my own persistent labor, reaping the rewards in the field of state service, I climbed to the pinnacle of power — became president of a great country.
 I pursued the most humane and just policies.
 In my decrees, I promised every citizen a separate apartment, free healthcare and education, high wages, and zero inflation.
 I established lasting peace in the warlike Chechen Republic.
 I became the world's most generous donor.
 I built 20 oil and gas pipelines.
 My gas lights and heats the entire planet.
 I aid national liberation movements worldwide — supplying them with weapons at discounted prices.
 I distribute billion-dollar loans to poor countries and annul their debts a couple of years later.
 I give China my natural resources for a pittance.
 Thanks to my policies, the NATO bloc has significantly expanded its borders.
 I liberated the fraternal Ukrainian people from the tyranny of Zelenskyy's fascist regime.
 I stopped the bloody slaughter in Ukraine.

-(An ad pops up on the screen: "Gas for every tomb!")
+(An ad pops up on the screen: "Gas for every tomb!
+Let life never end!")

 **Putin** (looks at the screen for a second, then continues with his statement):

 — I launched the first man into space.
 My court composer wrote the immortal masterpiece "Swan Lake" [performs a few ballet steps to Tchaikovsky's music].
 Finally, I rid the world of Hitler and his fascist dictatorship.
-I toiled like a galley slave in the post of President for 50 years!
+I toiled like a slave on a galley in the post of President for 50 years!
 I served a life sentence!
 I lifted my country from its knees.
 I sold the factories to the workers and the land to the peasants.
 I created the world's number one army.
 I extended a helping hand and protected Russian-speaking compatriots abroad from arbitrary treatment: in the Baltics, Central Asia, and the Caucasus.
 We safeguard the rights and freedoms of Russian diasporas across the entire former USSR.
 Life expectancy in the country increased dramatically: I lived to be 98 years old.